 In 1105 a Norman knight named Roger of Gloster (Gloucester) suffered serious injuries in the battle at Falaise (sometimes reported as 'Walyeson').
 Roger must have feared for his soul, for he gave the manor of Coln on the Hills to Gloucester Abbey.
 As a result, the village became known as Coln Rogers.
 The abbey kept sheep here in the medieval period.
 Gloucester Abbey retained ownership of Coln Rogers until the Dissolution in 1541, after which it was held by the Dean and Chapter of Gloucester Cathedral.

 It is rare to find a Saxon church with an unaltered layout, but that is what we have at Coln Rogers.
 The church of St Andrew dates to the mid 11th century and exhibits every element of traditional Saxon architecture; the ground plan is original, with long-and-short work construction binding the walls, narrow pilaster strips for decoration, with a narrow a Saxon window and chancel arch.
 The east end of the chancel was rebuilt in the late Middle Ages and the west tower added.

-Coln Rogers is a 'Thankful Village', that is, one of those few villages in Britain which did not loose a single soldier in World War One.
-Only 52 villages in Britan can share that thankful staistic.
+Coln Rogers is a 'Thankful Village', that is, one of those few villages in Britain which did not lose a single soldier in World War One.
+Only 52 villages in Britan can share that thankful statistic.